4 Easy Tips For Fly Fishing Dirty Water

 Make Some Noise: Ever seen a conventional bass angler fishing in dirty water?
 In conditions like that, noisy baits such as rattling squarebill crankbaits and jigs, or texas rigs that use a brass weight coupled with a clacking bead can be extremely effective.
 Can those offerings still work without the added acoustics?
 Yes, but that touch of added noise and attraction can go a long way in less-than-ideal water clarity.
 Similarly, many flies can be constructed with the addition of a small rattle chamber tied onto the hook shank.
 A rattling fly may not be as noisy as certain conventional baits, but it's better than no noise at all!

 Colors: I keep color selection pretty simple here.
-Black or purple are two personal favorites that have worked really well for me over the years in water ranging from off-color to muddy.
-These two colors contrast well in dirtier water and give the fly a nice silhouette that can be seen more easily.
-On top of this, these are more natural colors so the fly will not only be easier to see, but will still look realistic, too.
+Black, purple, white, and chartreuse are all personal favorites that have worked really well for me over the years in water ranging from off-color to muddy.
+These colors contrast well in dirtier water and give the fly a nice silhouette that can be seen more easily.
+In these conditions I also like to choose materials like bucktail, rabbit strip, deer hair, etc that are more solid in appearance rather than translucent.

 Where/Speed: The dirtier the water, the slower and more methodically I fish.
-With the poor visibility (and often colder water), I want to give the fish ample time and opportunity to encounter my fly.
-I'm picking apart the water methodically by fishing areas very thoroughly and making multiple casts around key structure, cover, slack water, and other high-percentage holding zones—no matter how small those may be.
-Be on the lookout for pockets of slightly clearer water and any break in current.
-When rivers and creeks are high, species like trout stick to the bottom and may seek refuge along undercut banks that offer less current to fight against.
+With the poor visibility (and perhaps colder water), I want to give the fish ample time and opportunity to encounter my fly.
+I'm picking apart the water methodically by fishing areas very thoroughly and making multiple casts around key structure, cover, and other high-percentage holding zones—no matter how small those may be.
+When rivers and creeks are high, species like trout get out of the big flows and stick tight to the bottom close to banks where there's less current to fight against.
+Be on the lookout for pockets of slightly clearer water and any eddy or similar break in current up in these shallower waters.

 There's a few positives about fly fishing in murky water....